JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 ## Nested routes

-When you have an application with components nested multiple levels deep.
-In this case, it is very commun that a certain route segment corresponds to the matching component.
+When you have an application with components nested multiple levels deep, it is very commun that a certain route segment corresponds to the matching component.

 For example, a `DestinationDetails` component containing a list of `ExperienceDetails` component will be configured as follows: